Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

-In this section we prove there exists no $(1,r)-$ftss algorithm for minimal or priority \textbf{AU} under a weakly fair daemon for any $r$ value.
-The first impossibility result uses the following property: if there exists an algorithm $\mathcal{A}$ which is $(1,r)-$ftss for minimal \textbf{AU} under a weakly fair daemon for a natural number $r$, then an arbitrary processor $p$ is not enabled for $\mathcal{A}$ if it has only one neighbor $p'$ and if $H_{p}=H_{p'}$ (proved in Lemma \ref{lem:impWFMin} formally stated below).
-Then, we show that $\mathcal{A}$ starves the network reduced to a two-correct-processor chain in which all clock values are identical (see Proposition \ref{prop:impWFMin}).
+In this section we prove there exists no universal $(1,r)-$ftss algorithm for minimal or priority \textbf{AU} under a weakly fair daemon for any $r$ value.

+The first impossibility result uses the following property: if there exists a universal algorithm $\mathcal{A}$ that is $(1,r)-$ftss for minimal \textbf{AU} under a weakly fair daemon for a natural number $r$, then an arbitrary processor $p$ is not enabled for $\mathcal{A}$ if it has only one neighbor $p'$ and if $c_{p}=c_{p'}$ (proved in Lemma \ref{lem:impWFMin} formally stated below).
+Then, we show that $\mathcal{A}$ starves the network reduced to a two-correct-processor chain where all clock values are identical (see Proposition \ref{prop:impWFMin}).

-\begin{lemma} If there exists an algorithm $\mathcal{A}$ which is $(1,r)-$ftss for minimal \textbf{AU} under a weakly fair daemon for a natural number $r$, then an arbitrary processor $p$ is not enabled for $\mathcal{A}$ if it has only one neighbor $p'$ and if $H_{p}=H_{p'}$. \end{lemma}
+\begin{lemma} If there exists a universal algorithm $\mathcal{A}$ that is $(1,r)-$ftss for minimal \textbf{AU} under a weakly fair daemon for a natural number $r$, then an arbitrary processor $p$ is not enabled for $\mathcal{A}$ if it has only one neighbor $p'$ and if $c_{p}=c_{p'}$. \end{lemma}

 \begin{proof} Let $r$ be a natural number.
-Let $\mathcal{A}$ be a $(1,r)-$ftss algorithm for the minimal \textbf{AU} under a weakly fair daemon.
+Let $\mathcal{A}$ be a universal $(1,r)-$ftss algorithm for the minimal \textbf{AU} under a weakly fair daemon.

 Let $G$ be the network reduced to a chain of length $r+2$.
 Assume processors in $G$ labeled as follows: $p_{0},p_{1},\ldots,p_{r+2}$.
 Consider the following configurations of $G$ (see Figure \ref{fig:Figure1}):